rantahar/Lattice-Field-Theory/source/index.rst

 **Greens Function and the Mass Spectrum**

-Any greens function for operator :math:`\Gamma` can be expanded in terms of energy states (eigenstates of the hamiltonian)
+Any Greens function for an operator :math:`\Gamma` can be expanded in terms of energy states (eigenstates of the hamiltonian)

 .. math::